seatgeek/api-support/README.md

 # api-support

 A support channel for the [SeatGeek Platform](http://platform.seatgeek.com/).
-Please review [platform documentation](http://platform.seatgeek.com/) _before_ posting an issue.
+Please review [MzQ3MDY5OTN8MTY4ODU5ODg4My44OTk3MTY5](http://platform.seatgeek.com/) _before_ posting an issue.

 ## Have a problem or question with our API?